Mishel-07/Word-Protector/README.md

 # Telegram Word Protector Bot

-A Telegram group moderation bot that automatically filters inappropriate or unsafe messages using the [MangoI API](https://api.mangoi.in).
+A Telegram group moderation bot that automatically filters inappropriate or unsafe messages using the [Mango API](https://api.mangoi.in).
 Users are warned when violations are detected, and after 3 warnings, the bot will ban them.
 Built using `python-telegram-bot v20+`.

 ---